List of archbishops of Cyprus

 The archbishop of Cyprus (officially the archbishop of Nova Justiniana and All Cyprus) is the head of the Church of Cyprus.
-The incumbent archbishop is George, in office since 2023.
+Since 2023 the incumbent archbishop has been George III.

 History

 According to tradition, the Church of Cyprus was founded by Saint Barnabas in 45 AD.
-The island of Cyprus was under the jurisdiction of the Church of Jerusalem until 325.
-The Church of Cyprus later became autocephalous since 30 July 431 when it was declared by the Council of Ephesus.
+Cyprus was under the jurisdiction of the Church of Jerusalem until 325.
+The Church of Cyprus was declared autocephalous on 30 July 431 by the Council of Ephesus.
 Its autocephaly was abolished in 1260 but restored in 1571.